-Ever had a run that sucks?
-I mean, really sucks?
+Ever had a bad run?
+I mean a run that really sucks?
 One of those where you doubt your ability to run even one mile.

-This was me on Tuesday – 7 miles with heavy legs running slower than I have for a long time.
+This was me the other day – 7 miles with heavy legs running slower than I have for a long time.
 I wasn’t ill and I’m not injured.
 This run sent me into the dreaded downward thought spiral.
 Doubt.
 Fear.
 A bit of an existential crisis.
 Yep, it’s all there.